whitneyburton/portfolios/students/1507/regis-boudinot/20151002-regis-boudinot-m2.markdown

 * I actively went out of my way to help Module 1 students to not only give back my knowledge but to also keep up to date on my Ruby.
-* On Monday, July 27th, I held a student led session on GNU/Linux and how to mimic a DevOps environment.
-I also demonstrated how to customize a basic Linux distro and how to get Ruby, Node, and Rails.
+* On Friday, August 24th, I held a student led session on GNU/Linux and how to mimic a DevOps environment.
+I gave instructions and how to setup a VM and boot linux in a Virtual Box Machine.
+I also demonstrated how to customize a basic Linux Distro and how to get Ruby, Node, and Rails.
-* On Friday, July 3rd, I performed well on giving my lightning talk about Nuclear Fusion.
+* On Friday, September 25th, I performed well on giving my lightning talk about Nuclear Fusion.
+People seemed very interested in hearing more about the topic.

 ## Review